nginxinc/kubernetes-ingress/docs-web/configuration/policy-resource.md

 > **Feature Status**: OIDC is available as a preview feature: it is suitable for experimenting and testing; however, it must be used with caution in production environments.
 Additionally, while the feature is in preview status, we might introduce some backward-incompatible changes to the resource specification in the next releases.
 The feature is disabled by default.
 To enable it, set the [enable-preview-policies](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-preview-policies) command-line argument of the Ingress Controller.

-#### Prerequisites

-For the OIDC feature to work, it is necessary to enable [zone synchronization](https://docs.nginx.com/nginx/admin-guide/high-availability/zone_sync/), otherwise NGINX Plus will fail to reload.
-Additionally, it is necessary to configure a resolver, so that NGINX Plus can resolve the IDP authorization endpoint.
-For an example of the necessary configuration see the documentation [here](https://github.com/nginxinc/kubernetes-ingress/blob/master/examples-of-custom-resources/oidc#step-7---configure-nginx-plus-zone-synchronization-and-resolver).

-> **Note**: The configuration in the example doesn't enable TLS and the synchronization between the replica happens in clear text.
-This could lead to the exposure of tokens.

-#### Limitations

-The OIDC policy defines a few internal locations that can't be customized: `/_jwks_uri`, `/_token`, `/_refresh`, `/_id_token_validation`, `/logout`, `/_logout`.
-In addition, as explained below `/_codexch` is the default value for redirect URI, but can be customized.
-Specifying one of these locations as a route in the VirtualServer or  VirtualServerRoute will result in a collision and NGINX Plus will fail to reload.

 The OIDC policy configures NGINX Plus as a relying party for OpenID Connect authentication.

 For example, the following policy will use the client ID `nginx-plus` and the client secret `oidc-secret` to authenticate with the OpenID Connect provider `https://idp.example.com`: